awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 Use the EC2 instance IP address and the database port given preceding for the AWS DMS endpoint\.
 Make sure that the endpoint has the security group that allows AWS DMS to talk to it at the database port\.

+## Timestamps are garbled in Amazon Athena queries<a name="CHAP_Troubleshooting.General.GarbledTimestamps"></a>

+If timestamps are garbled in Athena queries, use the AWS Management Console or the [ModifyEndpoint](dms/latest/APIReference/API_ModifyEndpoint.html) action to set the `parquetTimestampInMillisecond` value for your Amazon S3 endpoint to `true`\.
+For more information, see [S3Settings](https://docs.aws.amazon.com/dms/latest/APIReference/API_S3Settings.html)\.

 ## Troubleshooting issues with Oracle<a name="CHAP_Troubleshooting.Oracle"></a>

 Following, you can learn about troubleshooting issues specific to using AWS DMS with Oracle databases\.